Mexico's Involvement in World War II

 - There was more control over the ports that faced the Gulf of Mexico, thus liberating US support to concentrate on other geographical areas.

-- Mexican braceros were fundamental in the provision of food for the general population of the US.
+- Mexican braceros were fundamental in providing food for the general population of the US.

 - The most significant contribution was the arming and training of Flight Squadron 201.

-Some time would pass before this Squadron could participate more actively, due to the initial lack of development of Mexico’s equipment and trained fighters.
+Some time would pass before this squadron could participate more actively, due to Mexico's initial lack of development in equipment and trained fighters.

 Combat Operations of the Aztec Eagles

 Their most important achievement was their participation in the last phases of the Battle of Luzon, providing air support to the US and Philippine Infantry.
-They also flew fighter missions and a dive bombing attack over Formosa (Taiwan).
-The bombing attack was against the port of Karenko, in August 1945.
+They also flew fighter missions and performed a dive-bombing attack over Formosa.
+The bombing occurred at the port of Karenko in August 1945.

-It is on record that the Aztec Eagles were commended by General Douglas MacArthur.
+The Aztec Eagles were later commended by General Douglas MacArthur.

-It is unfortunate that Mexico’s significant contributions are often ignored.
-There are numerous stories of heroism and interviews of combat survivors to be found on the web.
-The following is but a sample list, there are many more:
+It is unfortunate that Mexico’s significant contributions to the WWII effort are often ignored.
+There are numerous stories of heroism from interviews of combat survivors to be found on the web.
+The following is just a sample:

 - Silvestre Herrera, European battlegrounds, recipient of the Medal of Honor